OctopusDeploy/docs/src/pages/docs/administration/migrate-spaces-with-octoterra/index.md

 3. Serializing individual projects
 4. Deploying individual projects
    1. Reestablishing the link between a tenant and a project
-   2. Referencing existing space level resources
+   2. Recreating project tenant variables

 Projects can typically be migrated independently of each other.
 However, some steps, such as the `Deploy a release` step, reference other projects.
 The projects referenced by `Deploy a release` steps must be migrated before the project that defines the step.

 ## Migration strategies

-Because the Octoterra Wizard serializes Octopus resources to Terraform modules, it we can use the flexibility provided by Terraform to implement a number of strategies for migrating spaces:
+Because the Octoterra Wizard serializes Octopus resources to Terraform modules, we can use the functionality of Terraform to implement a number of strategies for migrating spaces:

-* Big bang migration, where the migration is done all at once
+* Big bang migration, where the migration is done all at once.
-* Incremental migration, where projects are migrated over time
+* Incremental migration, where projects are migrated over time.
-* Continual migration, where the destination server is updated as changes are made to the source server
+* Continual migration, where the destination server is updated as changes are made to the source server.

 ### Big bang migration